 My roommate would have been in a much better financial position today if he would have never picked a single stock.
 This would have freed up his time such that:

 - He could have given 100% at his job, which in all likelihood would have led to promotions and salary increases that would have given him ample capital to invest in the stock market the right way.

 Related: How I Grew My Salary by $100,000 in My 20s

 - He could have found side hustles to do after work that would have guaranteed him additional cash in his pocket to invest.

 Related: 100+ Ways to Make Extra Money

 Rather than going down the path of my old roomy, I want you to know that there is a much better way to invest in the stock market.

 And this way takes a few minutes a month at most to manage so you don’t have to stay glued to your computer screen, watching your stocks go up and down.
 In fact, you’d be better off not paying too much attention to the stock market at all!
 Compare that to the hours my friend would spend all day on his confounded stock picks.

 You curious what this better way is?
-Click here to read our article How to Invest in the Stock Market to learn.
-Also, in this article there is a link to a $50 bonus to start investing in stocks, so act fast!
+Read our article How to Invest in the Stock Market to learn.

 Logan is a practicing CPA and founder of Choice Tax Relief and Money Done Right.
 After spending nearly a decade in the corporate world helping big businesses save money, he launched his blog with the goal of helping everyday Americans earn, save, and invest more money.
 Learn more about Logan.